aedingbo/credit-card-default-prediction/README.md

 ## Results & Conclusion

-The final analysis concluded that a simple model—a Random Forest with `n_estimators=1` (effectively a single Decision Tree) and the `'gini'` criterion—yielded the best recall score of **~0.416**.
+The final analysis concluded that a simple model—a Random Forest with `n_estimators=1` (effectively a single Decision Tree) and the `'gini'` criterion, yielded the best recall score of **~0.416**.
 This counter-intuitive result highlights the importance of tuning for a specific metric and shows that more complex models are not always superior.
 The project also concluded with a reflection on the risk of "overfitting to the test set," demonstrating an understanding of the limitations of hyperparameter tuning.

 ## How to Run
 1.  **Prerequisites:** Python 3.x, preferably via the Anaconda distribution.